How older workers can overcome age discrimination by making these three changes to their resume

 This goes along with the tip of removing older or irrelevant work history.
 Even though you have accomplished a lot and have a long work history, no one wants to read a five-page resume with a super-small font.
 When I see resumes beyond three pages or with a font so small I can’t read, I immediately pass.

 Don’t think you can keep it to two pages?
 I once reviewed the former vice chairman of Eastman Kodak’s resume.
 He had an unbelievable 30-year career that spanned industries.
-He ran multi-billion-dollar companies with tens of thousands of employees under him.
-Guess how long his resume was…two pages.
+He ran multibillion-dollar companies with tens of thousands of employees under him.
+His resume was two pages long.
 If he can do it, so can you.

 A dead giveaway on your age is putting your year of graduation or the year you received an award.
 Avoid by removing the years and focus on what you accomplished, such as the degree or award title.

 Always leave on education, but if the award happened so long ago you wouldn’t want to discuss it during an interview, take it off.
 I usually advise to never put anything on your resume you’re not comfortable discussing.
-I once put the programming language Smalltalk–popular in the 1970s and 80s–on my resume because I took a course in college.
+I once put the programming language Smalltalk–popular in the 1970s and ’80s–on my resume because I took a course in college.
 An enthusiastic interviewer noticed Smalltalk and started asking me questions, which I was unable to answer.
 I didn’t get the job.

 Finally, be sure to be consistent with dates.
 Don’t put dates on some bullet points and not others.
 I’ve seen resumes that have dates on recent accomplishments and no dates on past accomplishments.
 Not only does it create an inconsistent resume (like having some sentences end in periods and not others), but it calls out the missing dates.